-1 (ONE) YEAR 5 (FIVE) YEAR 1 (ONE) YEAR 1 (ONE) YEAR
+PARTS 1 (ONE) YEAR 5 (FIVE) YEAR L PARTS (EXCEPT MAGNETRON TUBE) MAGNETRON TUBE

-During the "Labor" warranty period there will be no charge for labor.
+1 (ONE) YEAR 1 (ONE) YEAR During the "Labor" warranty period there will be no charge for labor.
 During the "Parts" warranty period, there will be no charge for parts.
 You must carry-in or mail-in your product during the warranty period.
 This warranty only applies to products purchased and serviced in the United States or Puerto Rico.
-This warranty is extended only to the original purchaser of a new product which was not sold "as is".
-A purchase receipt or other proof of the original purchase date is required for warranty service.
+This warranty is extended only to the original purchase and serviced in the united States of Puerto Hico.
+This warranty is extended only to the original purchase receipt or other proof of the original purchase date is required for warranty service.